MarkEwer/RecordPlayer/ME.Kanban.Requirements/Actors/Manager.md

     And
 ```

-### Gather and Analyze Project Performance Metrics
+### EPIC: Gather and Analyze Project Performance Metrics

-#### Generate a report showing the project velocity for a given time period
+#### STORY: Generate a report showing the project velocity for a given time period

 ```Gherkin
 Scenario: View Velocity Report